nicolevanderhoeven/blog/content/blog/20210930-how-i-use-obsidian-for-dnd-dungeon-masters-edition.md

 - [Dataview](https://github.com/blacksmithgu/obsidian-dataview)
 - [Obsidian Timelines](https://github.com/Darakah/obsidian-timelines)

+Additionally, feel free to skip around to different sections by clicking on the hamburger menu on the upper right-hand corner and selecting the session that interests you.

 ## Outside the game

 Although I use Obsidian *while* playing D&D, I use it most for D&D between games: fleshing out the world, getting inspiration for new adventures, or preparing for specific sessions.